-Vehicle charging is likely to be the first major low carbon technology demand to be seen on the low voltage network, which has to be accommodated as a result of the Governments introduction of The Carbon Plan - 2050.
-With The Carbon Plan in mind and the work carried for ENA Technical Losses Working Group, and the research completed by the Engineering Consultants WSP, WPD will be carrying out a project on new network design and retro-fitting of networks to take into account EV,PV, ES and HP as part of the Losses Discretionary Reward application in 2018, WPD's losses strategy plans will be completed alongside the normal business as usual.
+Vehicle charging is likely to be the first major low carbon technology demand to be seen on the low voltage network, which has to be accommodated as a result of the Governments introduction of updated Building Performance Regulations of April 2018.
+WPD are currently working with a number of Local Councils with a view to creating charging hubs using low loss padmount transformers, in addition working with councils to meet their clean air objectives.
+WPD's losses strategy plans will be completed alongside the normal business as usual.